 Like an egg becoming a caterpillar becoming a pupa becoming a butterfly, so too do our leads embody many different forms throughout their lifecycles.

-However, though it’s perhaps relatively easy to tell a cluster of insect eggs on a leaf from a beautiful red admiral butterfly flitting past on a summer’s eve, determining a lead's lifecycle stage is slightly more complicated.
+However, though it’s perhaps relatively easy to tell a cluster of insect eggs on a leaf from a beautiful red admiral butterfly flitting past on a summer’s eve, lead lifecycle management and identification are slightly more complicated.

 But first, let’s consider what the lead lifecycle actually is and why it’s valuable from an inbound marketing perspective.